MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 ### Image Layers

 During the Docker build process, the Docker engine executes each dockerfile instruction one-by-one, each in its own temporary container.
 The result is a new image layer for each actionable command in the dockerfile.
-Take a look at the following Dokcerfile.
+Take a look at the following dockerfile.
 In this sample, the WindowsServerCore container OS image is being used, IIS installed, and then a simple ‘Hello World’ static site created.
 From this dockerfile one might expect the resulting image to consist of two layers, one for the container OS image and a secound new layer including the IIS configuration and static 'Hello World' site, this however is not the case.

 ```
 # Sample Dockerfile